 The growing share of renewables also results in considerable differences between forecasted and actual power generation.
 As soon as updated weather forecasts are coming in over the course of the day, less or additional conventional power generation than originally scheduled is needed to fill up the overall power demand.
 This situation raises or lowers the market price and gives flexible power plant operators the opportunity to sell additional volumes at higher prices, or buy back abundant volumes at lower prices.

 More limited market depth, but often the highest specific revenues are provided by ancillary services such as frequency reserve, spinning reserve and non-spinning reserve.
 These options are the last resorts for system operators to secure the stability of the whole electricity grid during actual operation.
 Although the market design strongly differs from region to region, and from grid to grid, the basic principle is the same all over the world: traditionally, conventional power plants raise their output at decreasing and lower their output at increasing grid frequency.
 As the world’s share of fossil power generation shrinks, this field will be occupied more heavily by battery storage technology: depending on the network frequency, batteries can switch dynamically from charging to discharging in order to stabilize the grid.
-Consequently, ancillary services provide the third of three markets for highly attractive front-of-meter revenue opportunities using flow batteries.
+Consequently, ancillary services provide the third of three markets for highly attractive front-of-meter revenue opportunities using battery storages.

 The immediately reacting frequency reseserve requires high power for only short periods of time.
-In contrast to comparable lithium-based systems, we are able to scale power and capacity independently from one another and thus adapt the battery system exactly to this short-term requirement.
-This keeps our costs lower and makes organic flow batteries the perfect technical solution for opening up these markets.
+In contrast to comparable lithium-based systems, we are able to scale power and capacity independently from one another and thus to adapt the battery system exactly to this short-term requirement.
+This keeps our costs lower and makes Organic SolidFlow batteries the perfect technical solution for opening up these markets.
 And by the end of a long cycle-lifetime, we just have to replenish the rather small volume of electrolyte instead of the whole battery.

-All of these front-of-meter services can be combined with behind-the-meter solutions such as local requirements of industrial applications, EV charging stations, renewable power generation assets, etc. As this requires complex algorithms, CMBlu plans to provide an integrated AI-based software platform to tap into this full value chain, from optimized battery operation to full electricity market access.
+All of these front-of-meter services can be combined with behind-the-meter solutions such as local requirements of industrial applications, EV charging stations, renewable power generation assets, etc. As this requires complex algorithms, CMBlu plans to provide an integrated AI-based software platform to tap into this full value chain, from optimized battery operation to full electricity wholesale market access.